-For employees, it is best practice to find love outside of workplace to avoid any potential conflicts of interests or issues, which may arise.
+For employees, it is best practice to find love outside of the workplace to avoid any potential conflicts of interest or issues, which may arise.
 Although sometimes romance is unavoidable, it is always best practice to be honest with your employer.

-About the Author: Samantha Lucifora is an associate lawyer at Monkhouse Law where she practice Employment, Human Rights and Disability Insurance Law.
-Samantha can be reached at email@example.com.
+About the Author: Samantha Lucifora is an Employment Lawyer and Senior Associate at Monkhouse Law where she practices Employment, Human Rights and Disability Insurance Law.

 If you are in this situation and you are concerned about how this might affect you, please contact us today.